Andreas Vlachomitros

-Andreas Vlachomitros (Ανδρέας Βλαχομήτρος; born 3 July 1997) is a Greek professional footballer who plays as a left winger for Super League 2 club Egaleo.
+Andreas Vlachomitros (Ανδρέας Βλαχομήτρος; born 3 July 1997) is a Greek professional footballer who plays as a left winger for Gamma Ethniki club, Aris Petroupolis.

 Career

 Born in the Greek capital Athens, Vlachomitros came from the youth ranks of AEK Athens where he scored over 60 goals in four years.
 He made his debut for the main team of AEK against Pannaxiakos on the last match day of 2013–14 Football League 2 season, scoring the final 3–1 score with a header.

 Vlachomitros made his professional debut against Panionios at a UEFA playoff match in the last game of the 2015–16 season.

 On July 7, 2016, Vlachomitros signed a one-year loan deal with Serbian SuperLiga side FK Javor Ivanjica.
 At the beginning of 2017, the deal was terminated and Vlachomitros returned to his home club without official caps for Javor.

 Personal life

 Vlachomitros' younger brother, Anestis, is also a professional footballer.